Shares

 Arrium/Onesteel, (16 years, 2000-2016): demerged from BHP in October 2000 and went broke as the renamed Arrium in April 2016, almost 16 years later, after also taking over the separately listed Smorgon Steel.
 The final balance sheet before administration in February 2006 showed accumulated losses of $1.07 billion after a $1.5 billion statutory loss and $2.33 billion of claimed net assets so all up shareholders lost more than $3 billion.

 Atlas Iron (AGO): taken over by Gina Rinehart in 2018 with equity holders receiving 4.6c or about $400m.
-The final balance sheet showed a loss of $163m which lifted accumulated losses to $2.08 billion and left net assets of $160m.
+The final balance sheet showed accumulated losses to $2.08 billion and left net assets of $160m.
 Shareholders ultimately lost about $1.8 billion investing in this company.

-Austrim/Nylex, (14 years, 1995-2009): Kerry Stokes and Alan Jackson bought control from BTR Nylex in 1995 and went on a dizzying acquisition binge (including National Consolidated Industries) which saw the market capitalisation rise to above $1 billion and Jackson sell around $50m worth of stock near the top.
+Austrim(ARL)/Nylex(NLX), (14 years, 1995-2009): Kerry Stokes and Alan Jackson bought control from BTR Nylex in 1995 and went on a dizzying acquisition binge (including National Consolidated Industries) which saw the market capitalisation rise to above $1 billion and Jackson sell around $50m worth of stock near the top, as issue that was raised at the 1998 AGM as part of The Daily Telegraph series.
+He resigned citing ill-health in 2001 and was replaced by John Moule as chair.
 It later crashed badly but Stokes never sold a share.
 See this comprehensive Crikey wrap after the heated 4 hour AGM in 2001.
 It finally collapsed in 2009 as Chris Webb noted in The Age.
 The final accounts in August 2008 showed accumulated losses of $596m and net assets of $88m, so investors lost almost $700m overall.
+Dick Pratt also helped fund the original move but didn't stay the journey.

 Babcock & Brown, 2009: collapsed in March 2009 but its last audited accounts were released in August 2008 and showed a $150 million half year profit and net assets of $2.63 billion.
 Market cap peaked at more than $5 billion but spread write across the full stable, investors and lenders dropped close to $10 billion and no one was ever charged with anything.